 Factory International Schools is Factory International’s year-long partnership programme for secondary schools.

-Taking place both in your school and at our new home, the programme offers weekly creative sessions with clear links to the National Curriculum, as well as enrichment opportunities and exposure to the variety of creative careers within the industry.
+The programme offers weekly creative sessions with clear links to the National Curriculum, as well as enrichment opportunities and exposure to the variety of creative careers within the industry.

 What are the outcomes?